3 ways GoCardless reduces your time to get paid

 How can GoCardless help?

-Many recurring revenue businesses need to collect one-off payments but they are unable to offer bank debit because of the poor one-off payment experience it provides.
-So, we have developed Instant Bank Pay, which is powered by open banking and currently only available to collect payments from British customers.
-It allows recurring revenue businesses to collect one-off payments seamlessly and fits a variety of use cases.
+To tackle this problem, we built Instant Bank Pay.
+Powered by open banking and designed to complement your bank debit strategy.
+Instant Bank Pay, uses bank-to-bank payments which are confirmed instantly, giving you and your customers visibility and creating a smoother customer experience.

-By using Instant Bank Pay, businesses have the autonomy to collect recurring and one-off payments, currently only from UK customers, in the way best suited to their customers.
+By using Instant Bank Pay, businesses have the autonomy to collect recurring and one-off payments in the way best suited to their customers.
 By providing a better payment experience, businesses can reduce failure rates and ultimately improve the time to get paid and cash flow.

-Businesses that need to take a first payment when a new customer signs up can take a one-off payment while simultaneously setting up a bank debit mandate.
-By collecting these payments successfully and quickly, with instant confirmation, businesses can maximise cash flow across the board.
+Businesses looking to take a first payment when a new customer signs up can take a one-off payment while simultaneously setting up a bank debit mandate.
+By collecting these payments successfully and quickly, with instant confirmation, businesses can maximize cash flow across the board.

 How GoCardless helped Cuckoo Broadband